nguyenthanhjt/google-data-analytics-professional-certificate-course/3_Prepare-Data-for-Exploration/1_Module-1_Data-types-and-structures/1_Data-exploration/5_UP_Refresher_Your-data-analytics-cert-roadmap.md

   - Generating data visualizations in R
   - Reporting on data analysis to stakeholders

-### 8. Capstone

-- What you will learn:
+### 8. What you will learn

 - How a data analytics portfolio distinguishes you from other candidates
   - Practical, real-world problem-solving
   - Strategies for extracting insights from data
   - Clear presentation of data findings